faraz2079/FlexiMove-Swift/README.md

 - Payment Service http://localhost:8082
 - Rating Service http://localhost:8084

-All the Services will Automatically register with Eureka and fetch the Configuration from the Config Server(Server's will be shown in the Eureka Dashboard)
+All the Services will Automatically register with Eureka and fetch the Configuration from the Config Server(Service Names will be shown in the Eureka Dashboard)

 **How to Stop the Services:**